samuelhward/LOCUST_IO/README.md

 ## Further Ideas And Contributing

-* Integrate with JET SAL API for instant access to JET data (will need error handling for use of this module on systems without access to JET SAL)
-* Use fabric/paramiko for remote host handling stuff https://dtucker.co.uk/hack/ssh-for-python-in-search-of-api-perfection.html (fab and spur both built on paramiko and simplifies it, although more options obviously with paramiko)
-* Use argparse to input command line arguments etc. to the python code which calls from input_classes. e.g. pass file names etc. via command line and argparse to a python script which implements this module
-* Currently, this package will remain in the given folder structure.
-I understand that this may limit flexibility somewhat if the user is looking for something ultra-light, but sticking to this folder format means that the environment stays controlled and limits the variation across user environments to make reading/using/debugging/contributing as easy as possible.
-This may change in the future (may be I will implement a light and heavy version...)

 Please feel free to raise pull requests with this repo, it's designed to be easily contributed to.
 For example: